TALES OF ESCIA: Running an OSE Hexcrawl 08

 Picking up the game where we last left our party, they were approached by a female hobgoblin, urging them to come talk out of sight if their caves’ entry.
 After introducing herself as Makkad, it turned out she is one of the hobgoblin chieftains four wives and is hoping they could help her solve the current problems of the clan, as they are currently in a stalemate.

 Their leadership has been problematic since the chieftain took his newest wife, because he is just a figurehead and now there are two wives who are pushing for pacifist and mercantile relations with Margrave Keep and two who are pushing for a return of the clan’s old ways of pillaging and raiding.
 The clan had been living a comfortable life in the encampment, but now it is starting to break up into the two camps, straining their internal relations.
 To top everything up, the agressive faction is now holding six hostages, which they plan to ransom back to the Keep for 100gp per hostage.
-According to Makkads description, one of the hostages is the missing halfling merchant’s wife.
+According to Makkads description,

 A small party was sent to Margrave Keep to negotiate the ransom, but they haven’t returned yet.
 Makkad hopes the party could convince the chieftain to abstain from the return to the old ways, but doing so would most certainly require them to prevent at least one of the aggressive wives from attending the meeting, so the vote for the future course could more easily be swayed to her favor.